Table of Contents

 - Somatostatin (SS)

-Growth Hormone (GH)
+Growth hormone (GH)

-Actions of Growth Hormone
+Actions of GH

 - Stimulation of growth and metabolism of almost all body tissues

-- Increased protein synthesis and Lipolysis (lipid breakdown)
+- Increases protein synthesis and lipolysis

 Disorders of GH Production